Medicare in South Carolina

 What Is the Income Limit for SC Medicaid?

-Yes, but if you’re working at 65 and receiving group coverage from an employer with 20 or more employees, you don’t need to.
+If you’re working at 65 and receiving group coverage from an employer with 20 or more employees, you don’t need to enroll in Medicare right away.
 Instead, your private coverage will serve as your primary policy.
 When you lose that coverage, a special enrollment period will open up for you to enroll in Medicare in South Carolina without a late enrollment penalty.

 If your employer has fewer than 20 employees, you’ll need to enroll as your Medicare will become your primary coverage.